foreversd/forever/README.md

     --watchDirectory Top-level directory to watch from
-    --watchIgnore    To ignore pattern when watch is enabled (multiple option is allowed) --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully eg. --killSignal=SIGTERM -h, --help       You're staring at it
+    --watchIgnore    To ignore pattern when watch is enabled (multiple option is allowed) --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM -h, --help       You're staring at it

   [Long Running Process]